kojiromike/docker-gentoo-uwsgi/README.md

 # UWSGI: A Gentoo-based Docker Image

-A fairly standardized Docker Image, based on Hardened Gentoo, intended to run fairly standard Python 3.6 uwsgi applications.
+A Docker Image, based on Hardened Gentoo, intended to run pip installable Python 3.6 uwsgi applications.

 ## How to use it